arjunpuninchittaya/Dream/README.md

 # Dream

-#### A new programming language to harness the powers of variable types
+#### A new programming language to harness the powers of variable types and functions